 Appearance means a lot even if you’re selling old items like worn military uniforms or a painting that’s been buried in your basement for twenty years.

 Carefully remove dust and grime from musical instruments.
 Wash glassware and porcelain.
-Don’t take those WWII bomber jackets to the dry cleaner but do clean them up.

 Don’t touch the old coins!
 Cleaning coins removes the patina.
 Coin collectors appreciate their nickels and dimes au naturale.